- What does Hired do?

 For software engineers who are not accepted into Hired or choose not to do the program, there are a few alternatives.

 - For software engineers interested in a job-matching platform, Triplebyte is probably the most well known alternative.
-After a pretty lengthy application process, Triplebyte connects candidates with companies that fit their interests and lets the candidate skip the technical interviews.
+After a pretty lengthy application process, Triplebyte connects candidates with companies that fit their interests.
+Plus candidates get to skip the technical interviews.

-- Those in New York and San Francisco can also look into Underdog.io, which is a similar job marketplace that batches candidates based on company need.
+- Those in New York and San Francisco can also look into Underdog.io.
+It is a similar job marketplace that batches candidates based on company need.

 How does Hired compare to Pathrise?

-Pathrise is a bigger commitment because we are a full service organization, working with candidates through all stages of the job search to enhance their soft skills and develop strategies that can help them in the future.
+Pathrise is a bigger commitment.
+We are a full service organization, working with candidates through all stages of the job search.
 We represent the candidates, which means that we can help connect them with any and all companies, not just those in a specific marketplace.
 Pathrise specifically focuses on current and recent grads.

 Pathrise is a career accelerator that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows interview performance scores double.

 If you want to work with any of our mentors 1-on-1 to get help with your software engineer interviews or with any other aspect of the job search, become a Pathrise fellow.